-The Humanities Sequence, an interdisciplinary, chronologically-structured series of four honors courses, introduces students to the big ideas, questions, and debates of the Western tradition.
+The Humanities Series, an interdisciplinary, chronologically-structured series of four honors courses, introduces students to the big ideas, questions, and debates of the Western tradition.
 The series explores works of literature, philosophy, art, religion, and music from Homer to Toni Morrison, Plato to Rawls, Praxiteles to Rothko, Hildegard of Bingen to Louis Armstrong.
 Although the content of the course is largely within the Western tradition, the series does put emphasis, when appropriate, on how these Western works developed in conversation with works from non-Western cultures.
 While the historical periods represented in the series remain the same, the themes vary depending on the teaching faculty and selected texts.
 Past themes in these courses have included “Moral Justice” and “The Invention of Selfhood.”

-The Humanities Sequence at the University of Missouri is the College’s longest-running course, engaging students for the past 60 years.
+The Humanities Series at the University of Missouri is the College’s longest-running course, engaging students for the past 60 years.
 The four courses in the series are taught by MU faculty members (many of them recipients of the university’s highest teaching awards!) from art history and archaeology, classics, English, history, music, philosophy, religious studies, German and Russian studies, and Romance languages.
 Weekly guest lectures are followed by small-group sessions in which students share ideas with their professors and other honors students.
-Each Humanities Sequence course counts towards fulfilling the Humanities General Education requirements for all Schools and Colleges at the University of Missouri.
+Each Humanities Series course counts towards fulfilling the Humanities General Education requirements for all Schools and Colleges at the University of Missouri.

 Gn Hon 2111H: The Ancient World